RahulMohanDev/Food_tracker/DEPLOYMENT.md

 ## Support

 If you encounter issues, check:
-- Application logs: `docker-compose logs`
+- Application logs: `docker compose logs`
 - GitHub Actions logs in the Actions tab
 - Server resources: `htop` or `docker stats`